 Coming to the Table (CTTT) was born in 2006 when two dozen descendants from both sides of the system of enslavement gathered together at Eastern Mennonite University (EMU), in collaboration with the Center for Justice & Peacebuilding (CJP).
 Stories were shared and friendships began.
 The participants began to envision a more connected and truthful world that would address the unresolved and persistent effects of the historic institution of slavery.
 This Little Book shares Coming to the Table’s vision for the United States—a vision of a just and truthful society that acknowledges and seeks to heal from the racial wounds of the past.
 Readers will learn practical skills for better listening; discover tips for building authentic, accountable relationships; and will find specific and varied ideas for taking action.

-SubtitleComing to the Table for Truth-telling, Liberation, and Transformation
+SubtitleComing to the Table for Truth-Telling, Liberation, and Transformation

-AuthorBy Thomas Norman DeWolf
+AuthorBy Thomas Norman DeWolf, By Jodie Geddes

 Dimensions5.50 x 8.50in.

 Thomas Norman DeWolf serves as Executive Director for Coming to the Table and is the author of Inheriting the Trade: A Northern Family Confronts Its Legacy as the Largest Slave-Trading Dynasty in U.S. History, the story of his experiences participating in the making of the Emmy-nominated documentary Traces of the Trade, in which he is featured.
 Tom is co-author of Gather at the Table, winner of the Phillis Wheatley Award for Best Nonfiction.
 The African American Jazz Caucus awarded him the 2012 Spirit of Freedom Award for Social Justice.
 Tom is a certified STAR Practitioner (Strategies for Trauma Awareness & Resilience).
 He lives in Bend, Oregon.